Long time existence for the bosonic membrane in the light cone gauge: Introduction and Main Results

 The study of influence for degenerate metrics in nonlinear field equation is a very interesting problem, which can cause a degenerate nonlinear PDE.
 Two of famous degenerate metrics are Schwarzschild metric and Kerr metric, which are two special solutions of nonlinear vacuum Einstein field equation.
 The corresponding stability problem is still an open problem (see \cite{C} for more detail).
 Anther goal of this paper is to deal with that initial Riemannian metric $\gamma(u_0)_{cd}$ is degenerate in LCG field equations, then system (\ref{E1-1R1})-(\ref{E1-2}) is a degenerate hyperbolic system.
 More precisely, we need to analyse the following quasi-linear toy model

-where $(t,x)\in[0,\frac{T}{\sqrt{\varepsilon}}]\times M$, $\gamma(t,x)$ can be vanish, $f$ is a smooth bounded function and $g$ is a nonlinear term satisfies certain bounded conditions.
+where $(t,x)\in[0,\frac{T}{\sqrt{\varepsilon}}]\times M$, $\gamma^{ab}(t,x)$ is a matrix which can be vanish at some point $(t,x)$, $f$ is a smooth bounded function and $g$ is a nonlinear term satisfies certain bounded conditions.
 The Cauchy problem of degenerate nonlinear wave equation is a very interesting problem in hyperbolic differential equations.
 Colombini and Spagnolo \cite{Colom} showed that the following Cauchy problem of one dimensional degenerate wave equation is not well posedness

 where $(t,x)\in[0,T]\times\textbf{R}$, $a(t)$ is a nonnegative smooth function and oscillates an infinite number of times.
 On the other hand, Colombini, De Giorgi and Spagnolo \cite{Colom1} showed that any Cauchy problem as (\ref{El}) is well-posed in the space of the periodic real analytic functionals.
 So it is interesting problem that what conditions of leading coefficients can make the degenerate nonlinear wave equation (even linear degenerate wave equation) being well-posed.
-We refer the paper of Han et.al.\cite{Han1,Han2} for Levi conditions and Nishitani \cite{Nis} for coefficients analysis conditions.
+We refer the paper of Han et.al.\cite{Han1,Han2} for Levi conditions and the paper of Nishitani \cite{Nis} for coefficients analysis conditions.
 In order to study the long time existence of a kind of (\ref{E1-6}), we require that the lower order coefficients satisfies certain growth conditions, i.e. Levi conditions.
+To deal with loss of regularity, we construct a new Nash-Moser iteration scheme to solve denegerate wave equation (\ref{E1-2}).
+This method have been employed by S. Klainerman \cite{Klainerman1,Klainerman2} to obtain the global existence and long time behavior for a class of evolution equations.
+Papageorgiou-R$\check{a}$dulescu-Repov$\check{s}$ \cite{PRR} studied nonlinear second order evolution inclusions with noncoercive viscosity term.

+We denote by $\partial$ any time derivative $\partial_t$ or any coordinate derivative $D$.
 For system (\ref{E1-2}), we assume that